Do you dare to ask for what you want in life?

 When I decided to choose joy and start up the “You Need to Read” video interview series, I was super-excited.
 Then I realized: Dang, now I need to ask people to be in the series.
 Eeek.

 Fortunately, the one rule I made for myself was that I would only invite writers that I’d be jump-up-and-down thrilled to interview.
 That helped me to labor over each email, take some shaky breaths, and press Send over and over.

 And do you know what happened?
 Most of the writers I asked said yes … even the long shots, the ones I thought I had no business even emailing.

-That’s the beauty of asking: sometimes, the universe gives us way more than we expect.
+That’s the beauty of asking for what you want: sometimes, the universe gives us way more than expected.

 As of this writing, eight fantastic writers have agreed to join us for “You Need to Read”.
 (There are two more slots open in the series, so I’ll keep asking!)